 I haven’t been able to go 100% local yet but I would say I’m about 80/20 for Ca.

-@shopdoen is a dreamy, ethical and California based brand I discovered on accident.
+@shopdoen is a dreamy, ethical, and California-based brand I discovered by accident.
 Arielle from Something Navy had a dress of theirs and I loved it but thought my shorter much curvier post-baby body would never work in their clothes.
 I took a chance and ordered this dress anyway.
-To my surprise, it totally worked for me! ⠀⠀
+To my surprise, it totally worked for me!

 I would recommend putting a slip under this Doen dress for everyday wear or to a party.
 When I planned on shooting it in the ruins of Barnsley House in the early morning sun, I decided that I wanted a sheer look.
 So I skipped it.
 But, I did layer the Richer Poorer bralette + femme boxer under.
 This would make an AH-MAZING maternity shoot dress or first dress after the baby is born.
 The fit is awesome and forgiving and flattering; even the arms are just the right amount of coverage!⠀⠀⠀

 What are your favorite home state brands?
 Share in a comment below!⠀⠀⠀⠀